Equitise fined $7500 for failing to file accounts on time

 Its financial accounts indicate the company may need to raise capital itself.

-The company said management believe its current forecasts support a going concern assumption based on existing cash balances, expected revenue and expeditures, and anticipated equity raising.
+The company said management believe its current forecasts support a going concern assumption based on existing cash balances, expected revenue and expenditures, and anticipated equity raising.

 "Whilst no equity raising commitments are in place at the time the financial report is complied, the directors are confident in the ability to raise equity based on past experience.